Oh, the elusive sleep monster. It’s so frustrating - the harder you try to sleep the harder it is to get to sleep. ARG!

 You never know what will work for you, so please please please, just keep trying :)

 A few tips to get a great night of Zzzzzzz’s -

 The first 3 tips live under a category called “Sleep Hygiene”.
-Our bright lights and screens are wreaking havoc on our sleep and these are techniques to bring back our natural light/dark cycle or circadian rhythm.
+Our bright lights and screens wreak havoc on our sleep and these techniques help to bring back our natural light/dark cycle or circadian rhythm.

 For some, you must do all of them for it to work…others can pick and choose 1 or 2 of them.
 Do a bit of experimenting to find what your body likes :)

 1. Put a Night Shift program on your screens -